cloke/peel/README.md

 - [ ] When a file is moved the commit view shows errors on removed files.
 Status "AD" and "R" are not taken into account.
 - [ ] Convert file change list to an object that includes status changes and escaped path.
 - [ ] Training wheels mode.
 When a destructive action takes place show an "are you sure" modal, but then allow to not show again.
+- [ ] Add a timed mechanism for checking for local and remote changes
+- [ ] Set a check for minimum git version (>2.23 is required).

 ### Commits
 - [ ] Require commit message before button is enabled